PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-07 04:11:23
+Last updated: 2024-04-07 04:11:56
-Random Quote: You shouldn't like things because people tell you you're supposed to. - Jonathan Byers
+Random Quote: Being alone like that shows you what kind of a person you are. - Maura Franklin